risk-first/website/estimating/Fractals.md

 Is it possible to apply _any_ estimate to problems in the Fractal Shape domain?
 The best you might be able to do is to match two competing objectives:

+- Building Product:  By building functionality you head towards your [Goal](/Glossary.md#goal-in-mind) on the [Risk Landscape](/Glossary.md#risk-landscape).
+But how do you know this is the right goal?
 - [Meeting Reality](/Glossary.md#meet-reality):  By putting your product "out there" you find your customers and your niche in the market, and you explore the [Risk Landscape](/Glossary.md#risk-landscape).
-But this takes time and effort
+But this takes time and effort away from _building product_.

-- Building Product:  By building functionality you head towards your [Goal](/Glossary.md#goal-in-mind) on the [Risk Landscape](/Glossary.md#risk-landscape).
-But periodically you need to come back and check you're going in the right direction by [Meeting Reality](/Glossary.md#meet-reality) again.
+## Parsimonious Yachtsman

+The fractal nature of many software development tasks is both a blessing and a curse.
+It's a blessing because it means that sometimes, software developers can achieve almost-miracles of creating huge chunks of value in no time at all.
+But that capability somehow ends up being _an expectation_.
+The startup idea of "throwing together an MVP (Minimum Viable Product) is taken as gospel.
+Kyle Prifogle pushes against this when he writes:

+> "Lets explore this point more by means of an extended analogy.
+Suppose that you wanted to start a new business as a yachting captain...
+This is in many ways analogous to when a startup company decides that they want to serve the fortune 500, companies that have petabytes and beyond of data.
+However, you as a startup founder have to operate lean, and you are only willing to spend $10,000 on a boat.
+If you were to walk up to the owner of the multi-million dollar yacht and say, I’ll give you $10,000 for that boat, you would be laughed off the dock. " - [Kyle Prifogle, _Dear Startup_](http://kyleprifogle.com/dear-startup/)

+Buying yachts is _not_ in the Fractal problem space.
+It's much more [Fill-The-Bucket](Fill-The-Bucket.md): more money means more yacht.

+But lots of problems _are_ in the [Fractal](Fractals.md) space, and they are generally tasks like building user interfaces, games, interactivity and usability.
+This is where the curse comes in:  it's _hard to know what to build_ and _you are never done_.

 ## Applying Risk-First